kp-bit/xblinds/README.md

 Input your home SSID and password and press save.

 Once connected to your home WiFi, the ESP will no longer publish an AP so you need to find its new IP address in your router.

+If at all possible, make sure the SSID you're using is 2.4GHz only, as the ESPs can show random errors and/or disconnects when using shared 2.4/5GHz SSIDs.
+This is also the case if you have channel interference from neighbors, etc.

 ### Adjusting the Blinds